-Pelosi orders flags at half-staff to honor John Lewis; possible he could lie in state
+Trump, Pelosi order flags at half-staff to honor John Lewis; possible he could lie in state

 "I'm sure it will happen," one senior House Democratic source told Fox News.

 By Saturday morning, the American flag at the White House was lowered.
-President Trump, who spent the morning at his golf course in Virginia, did not immediately make a public statement about the Georgia Democrat.
+Trump, who spent the morning at his golf course in Virginia, didn't tweet about the Georgia Democrat.
+But he issued a presidential proclamation shortly after 11 a.m. to order all U.S. flags be flown at half-staff at the White House, all public buildings and grounds, all military posts and embassies for the remainder of Saturday to honor Lewis.

 TRIBUTES POUR IN FOR CIVIL RIGHTS ICON AND US REP. JOHN LEWIS: 'WE HAVE LOST A GIANT'

-But White House Press Secretary Kayleigh McEnany tweeted out condolences to the Lewis family.
+White House Press Secretary Kayleigh McEnany tweeted out condolences to the Lewis family.

 "Rep. John Lewis was an icon of the civil rights movement, and he leaves an enduring legacy that will never be forgotten," McEnany said.
 "We hold his family in our prayers, as we remember Rep. John Lewis’ incredible contributions to our country."

 Drew Hammill, a spokesperson for House Speaker Nancy Pelosi, announced Saturday she had ordered the flags lowered at the Capitol due to the passing of Lewis.
+Pelosi hailed Lewis as "one of the greatest heroes of American history" and "the conscience of the Congress."

 On plans for Lewis to lie in state at the Capitol Rotunda, Hammill said: "I don’t have any announcements at this time."